TTP demands political office in third country, Pakistan govt says ‘not acceptable’ | Law-Order

 The government is now trying to use the influence of the Afghan Taliban over the TTP to reach a broader peace agreement and end nearly two decades of militancy in the country.

-The TTP, commonly known as the Pakistani Taliban, is a banned militant group based along the Afghan-Pakistan border.
-It has carried out several major terror attacks across Pakistan and has reportedly been using Afghan soil to plot terrorist attacks in Pakistan.
+The TTP, commonly known as Pakistani Taliban, is a banned militant group based along the Afghan-Pakistan border.
+It has carried out a number of major terror attacks across Pakistan and reportedly been using Afghan soil to plot terrorist attacks in Pakistan.

 Last month, Prime Minister Imran Khan disclosed in an interview that his government was in talks with the TTP for ''reconciliation'' with the help of the Taliban in Afghanistan, drawing criticism from politicians and victims of terrorism.